obsidian-tasks-group/obsidian-tasks/docs/getting-started/statuses.md

 ## Introduction

-This page provides an overview of using Tasks with **Custom Statuses**, which are also known as Custom Checkboxes, or Alternative Checkboxes.
+This page provides an overview of using Tasks with **Core Statuses** **Custom Statuses**, which some people refer to as Custom Checkboxes or Alternative/Alternate Checkboxes.

+{: .released }
+Custom Statuses were introduced in Tasks X.Y.Z

 Further information is available in the following related pages.